-We have four services in two locations: English-language services 9:00am and 11:00am in Evanston, and 10:00am in Chicago (The Neighborhood Campus), plus a Spanish-language service (La Viña at 11:00am in Evanston) [Please see above for our services during COVID-19]
+We have four services in two locations: English-language services 9:00am and 11:00am in Evanston, and a Spanish-language service (La Viña at 11:00am on Facebook)

 Our services last 90 minutes, including 40 minutes of contemporary worship (with traditional and gospel hymns mixed in), communion every week, and a 30-minute Biblical message.
 We always have time for prayer afterwards.
 [Please note that our online services are 60 minutes long and include singing, a message, a time of prayer and thanksgivings and an option for 1-1 prayer in a private chatroom.]